 - Preheat the oven to 400 degrees.

-- Make a cut right above the top of the beet to separate the stems from the beet.
-Wrap each beet in parchment paper and arrange them on a large sheet pan.
-Bake the beets for 50-60 minutes (depending on their size) or until tender.
-Check the beets every 20 minutes to make sure they're not burning on the side they're resting on.
-If they seem dry, add a drizzle of water over the beet.
+- Make a cut right above the top of the beetroot to separate the stem from the beetroot.
+Wrap each beetroot in parchment paper or foil and arrange them on a large sheet pan.

 Notes

-- Store the leftover vegan beet salad in an airtight container in the fridge for 4-5 days.
+- Store the leftover salad in an airtight container in the fridge for 3 days.Â

 Oh MY STACEY!!!
 Each of your recipes are bonified WINNERS!!!!
 How attractive, colorful and downright healthy they all are!!!
 I can hardly wait to see what you come up with next.
 You are my INSPIRATION!!!! xoxoxo